Update – Harrowstorm DLC (Last Updated 1st May 2020) build being refined and making gradual formatting changes.

 - Cycle of Life – Restores an additional 30% Magicka when you complete a heavy attack.

 Maturation is the most valuable of all these passives.
 Minor Toughness is the most important buff you can give your group and it is granted when you use ANY heal (not just Warden ones).
-So yes, it works with Healing Springs.
+So yes, it works with Illustrious Healing.

-Your other Green Balance Passives are why you shouldn’t be too reliant on Healing Springs.
+Your other Green Balance Passives are why you shouldn’t be too reliant on Illustrious Healing.
 While it is one of your primary heals, be sure to use Enchanted Growth as your secondary main heal so you can take full advantage of these passives.

 The Savage Beast Passive is why you should keep up Blue Betty and Deceptive Predator as much as you can especially when you’re in combat.
 It will speed up your ultimate regen significantly.